-ITH increasing interest in Artificial Intelligence (AI), extensive studies related to Machine Learning (ML) have been done.
+WITH increasing interest in Artificial Intelligence (AI), extensive studies related to Machine Learning (ML) have been done.
 In the field of ML, supervised learning such as backpropagation, unsupervised one such as K-means, and Reinforcement Learning (RL) are well known.
 ML for fuzzy inference models, called fuzzy modeling, is one of the supervised ones, and extensive studies on fuzzy modeling have also been made [1], [2].
 Although most of fuzzy modeling methods are based on steepest descent method (SDM), their obvious drawbacks are its large time complexity, getting stuck easily in shallow local minima and difficulty of applying to high dimensional data.
-In order to overcome the drawbacks, the following has been developed: 1) creating fuzzy rules one by one starting from a few rules, or deleting fuzzy rules one by one starting from many rules [3], 2) using evolutionary algorithms such as GA and PSO to determine parameters of fuzzy inference systems [4], 3) fuzzy inference systems composed of rule
+In order to overcome the drawbacks, the followings have been developed: 1) creating fuzzy rules one by one starting from a few rules, or deleting fuzzy rules one by one starting from many rules [3], 2) using evolutionary algorithms such as GA and PSO to determine parameters of fuzzy inference systems [4], 3) fuzzy inference systems composed of rule modules with a few inputs such as SIRMs (Single Input Rule Modules) and DIRMs (Double Input Rule Modules) methods [5], and 4) determining the initial assignment of learning parameters by using self-organization map (SOM) or VQ [6], [7].
+Especially, with fuzzy modeling using VQ

-Hirofumi Miyajima is Shiool of Information and Data Sciences, Nagasaki University, 1-14, Bunkyomachi, Nagasaki city, Nagasaki, Japan e-mail: miyajima@nagasaki-u.ac.jp modules with a few inputs such as SIRMs (Single Input Rule Modules) and DIRMs (Double Input Rule Modules) methods [5], and 4) determining the initial assignment of learning parameters by using self-organization map (SOM) or VQ [6], [7].
-Especially, with fuzzy modeling using VQ methods such as k-means, Neural-Gas (NG), SOM and fuzzy c-means, there are many studies on how to realize the system with high accuracy and a few rules [8], [9].
-In the methods, the initial parameters of the antecedent part of rules by VQ using only input or both input and output of learning data are firstly determined, and then all the parameters by using SDM and adjusted.
-Further, in addition to initial assignments of the antecedent part, it also has been proposed to determine the initial assignment of weight parameters of the consequent part by using VQ [8], [9].
+Hirofumi Miyajima is Faculty of Informatics, Okayama University of Science, Japan e-mail: miya@mis.ous.ac.jp

+Noritaka Shigei is with Kagoshima University.
+Hiromi Miyajima is with Former Kagoshima University. methods such as K-means, Neural-Gas (NG), SOM and fuzzy c-means, there are many studies on how to realize the system with high accuracy and a few rules [8], [9].
+The methods firstly determine the initial parameter values of the antecedent part of rules by VQ using only input or both input and output information of learning data, and then tune the parameters by using SDM.
+Further, in addition to initial assignments of the antecedent part, it also has been proposed to determine the initial assignments of weight parameters of the consequent part by using VQ [8], [9].